New, sustainable business models and their impacts

 So, what should a sustainability expert looking into new, sustainable business models do?
 Regardless of the methodology you prefer or the approach that suits your situation, the new P&L is characterized by two things:

-- It’s extended – it not only takes economic costs and benefits into account, but also makes social and environmental value visible.
+- It’s extended – it not only takes economic costs and benefits into account but also makes social and environmental value visible.

 - It’s multifaceted – it looks at value from the point of view of many stakeholders in your ecosystem rather than only your company.

 If you want to make your business model truly sustainable, a good starting point is defining what triple value you want to create and with whom you want to share it.
-Only then can you decide what methodologies to use to analyse your current and future impacts.
+Only then can you decide what methodologies to use to analyze your current and future impacts.
 We will discuss some of these methods in more detail in a series of articles on monetization & natural capital valuation.